Storey: Idiosyncrasies

-There are some cases of odd floor numbering systems in shopping malls in the Philippines, that the floor numbering in the elevator does not align with the floor numbering created by the management.
-However, in order to avoid confusion from mall visitors, the usage of the management's floor numbering in advertising is more prevalent than the one posted in the elevators.
-For example, in The Podium, the first basement of the expansion wing is called "Lower Ground Floor", since the mall has a supermarket (shared with parking); however, its next basement is Basement 2 which serves the mall's carpark, instead of Basement 1 to continue its floor numbering.
-In City of Dreams Manila Carpark Building, the carpark's 4th floor is called "Upper Ground Floor" although the first three parking levels are from Ground to 3rd level.
-The parking floor actually serves the Upper Ground Floor of the resort.
-Its next level is 5th level to continue with its floor numbering.

 In some instances, buildings may omit the thirteenth floor in their floor numbering because of triskaidekaphobia, a common superstition surrounding this number.
 The floor numbering may either go straight from 12 to 14, or the floor may be given an alternative name such as "Skyline" or "14A".
 Due to a similar superstition in east Asia, some mainland Chinese, Taiwanese, and Indonesian buildings (typically high-rises) omit or skip the 4th floor along with other floor numbers ending in 4 such as 14 and 24.
 The floor above the third would be numbered as the fifth, and so on.
 This is because of tetraphobia: in many varieties of Chinese, the pronunciation of the word for "four" is very similar to the pronunciation of the word for "to die".
 Through Chinese cultural and linguistic influence, tetraphobia is common in many countries of East Asia.
 For this reason, apartments on the 4th floor in Asian countries such as Taiwan have traditionally been cheaper to rent.